jfishe/battery/README.md

 * [fossbytes should i keep laptop battery plugged all time harmful](https://fossbytes.com/should-i-keep-laptop-battery-plugged-all-time-harmful/) provides the rationale for the charging range.

 ## History

+### v0.1.4

+* Add MIT license.
+Same as dependency.
+* Fix README to align with fully charged notifications.

 ### v0.1.3